desktop/desktop/docs/process/what-is-desktop.md

 We support its versatility, but when we have to make choices about whose workflows to prioritize, we prioritize those for software developers.

-## 5. GitHub Desktop is a tool that you enables you to learn while you get things done
+## 5. GitHub Desktop is a tool that enables you to learn while you get things done

 GitHub Desktop should be a helpful tool for beginner developers, but it is not explicitly a teaching tool.
 It is fundamentally to help you get your work done faster and more effectively, in a way that is consistent